pimlie/nuxt-lambda/README.md

 - No connect server (it uses @nuxt/vue-renderer directly instead of going through @nuxt/server)
 - No support for runtime modules (only buildModules)
 - No support for server middlewares (although we might be able to add support for this at a later time)
-- No support for serving static files (eg use Netlify if you want to deploy quickly)
+- No support for serving static files
 - No support for hooks

 ### Possible tunables